Licensed Specialist Clinical Social Worker

 She has an extensive history of advocacy with a particular passion for teenagers and adults in the LGBTQIA+ community.
 Elizabeth has been a change maker among the agencies she has worked in, promoting affirming interventions as well as ensuring each individual has a voice in their own mental health care.
 Elizabeth provides support and empowerment for trans individuals in each stage of transition, as well as for those who are non-binary or gender questioning.
 Elizabeth has a unique lens in the Eating Disorder treatment community in which she addresses the intersectionality of disordered eating with gender dysmorphia.
 Another area of advocacy for Elizabeth has been within the autism community.
 She has been a primary force in identifying adult females with Autism in mental health treatment settings whom have never been diagnosed or misdiagnosed, and therefore never had their sensory needs properly addressed.
 She has fought for her clients to access a full and accurate assessment and diagnosis, allowing them to finally receive ASD inclusive treatment.

-Elizabeth is a member in good standing of the iaedp Foundation (International Association of Eating Disorders Professionals)
+Elizabeth is a member in good standing with the iaedp Foundation (International Association of Eating Disorders Professionals)